jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

     (ii) which he or she knows relates to the security or defence of New Zealand; and (iii) which would, by its unauthorised disclosure, be likely to prejudice seriously the security or defence of New Zealand.
 (2) In this section,—
+  - **document** has the meaning given in section 217
+  - **information** includes information about military tactics, techniques, or procedures
-  - **department** means a government department named in Part 1 of Schedule 1 of the Ombudsmen Act 1975
+  - **local authority** means a local authority or public body named or specified in Schedule 1 or 2 of the Local Government Official Information and Meetings Act 1987 and includes—
+    (a) any committee or subcommittee or standing committee or special committee or joint standing committee or joint special committee that the local authority is empowered to appoint under its standing orders or rules of procedure or under any enactment or Order in Council constituting the local authority or regulating its proceedings; and
+    (b) a committee of the whole local authority
   - **object** means any object which—is entitled to have in its or his or her possession by virtue of its or his or her rights as the owner, hirer, lessee, bailee, or custodian of that object
-    (a) a department; or
+    (a) a public service agency; or
+    (aa) a local authority; or
+    (ab) a relevant office; or
     (b) a Minister of the Crown in his or her official capacity; or (c) an organisation; or
-    (d) an officer or employee of any department or organisation in his or her capacity as such an officer or employee or in his or her capacity as a statutory officer; or
+    (d) an officer or employee of any public service agency or local authority or relevant office or organisation in his or her capacity as such an officer or employee or in his or her capacity as a statutory officer; or
-    (e) an independent contractor engaged by any department or Minister of the Crown or organisation in his or her capacity as such contractor; or
+    (e) an independent contractor engaged by any public service agency or local authority or relevant office or Minister of the Crown or organisation in his or her capacity as such contractor; or
-    (f) a branch or post, outside New Zealand, of a department or organisation; or (g) an unincorporated body (being a board, council, committee, subcommittee, or other body)— (i) which is established for the purpose of assisting or advising, or performing functions connected with, any department or Minister of the Crown or organisation; and
+    (f) a branch or post, outside New Zealand, of a public service agency or local authority or relevant office or organisation; or
+    (g) an unincorporated body (being a board, council, committee, subcommittee, or other body)— (i) which is established for the purpose of assisting or advising, or performing functions connected with, any public service agency or local authority or relevant office or Minister of the Crown or organisation; and
-      (ii) which is so established in accordance with the provisions of any enactment or by any department or Minister of the Crown or organisation,—
+      (ii) which is so established in accordance with the provisions of any enactment or by any public service agency or local authority or relevant office or Minister of the Crown or organisation,—
-  - **official information** —
-    (a) means any information held by—
-      (i) a department; or
-      (ii) a Minister of the Crown in his or her official capacity; or (iii) an organisation; or
-      (iv) an officer or employee of any department or organisation in his or her capacity as such an officer or employee or in his or her capacity as a statutory officer; or
-      (v) an independent contractor engaged by any department or Minister of the Crown or organisation in his or her capacity as such contractor; and
-    (b) includes any information held outside New Zealand by any branch or post of— (i) a department; or
-      (ii) an organisation; and
-    (c) includes any information held by an unincorporated body (being a board, council, committee, subcommittee, or other body)—
-      (i) which is established for the purpose of assisting or advising, or performing functions connected with, any department or Minister of the Crown or organisation; and
-      (ii) which is so established in accordance with the provisions of any enactment or by any department or Minister of the Crown or organisation
   - **organisation** means—
     (a) an organisation named in Part 2 of Schedule 1 of the Ombudsmen Act 1975:
     (b) an organisation named in Schedule 1 of the Official Information Act 1982
+  - **public service agency** means a department, departmental agency, interdepartmental executive board, or interdepartmental venture named in Parts 1 to 1C of Schedule 1 of the Ombudsmen Act 1975
+  - **relevant information** —
+    (a) means any information held by—
+      (i) a public service agency; or
+      (ii) a local authority; or
+      (iii) a relevant office; or
+      (iv) a Minister of the Crown in their official capacity; or (v) an organisation; or
+      (vi) an officer or employee of any public service agency, local authority, relevant office, or organisation in their capacity as such an officer or employee or in their capacity as a statutory officer; or
+      (vii) an independent contractor engaged by any public service agency, local authority, relevant office, Minister of the Crown, or organisation in their capacity as such contractor; and
+    (b) includes any information held outside New Zealand by any branch or post of— (i) a public service agency; or
+      (ii) a local authority; or
+      (iii) a relevant office; or
+      (iv) an organisation; and
+    (c) includes any information held by an unincorporated body (being a board, council, committee, subcommittee, or other body)—
+      (i) that is established for the purpose of assisting or advising, or performing functions connected with, any public service agency, local authority, relevant office, Minister of the Crown, or organisation; and
+      (ii) that is so established in accordance with the provisions of any enactment or by any public service agency, local authority, relevant office, Minister of the Crown, or organisation
+  - **relevant office** means—
+    (a) the Inspector-General of Intelligence and Security, the Deputy Inspector-General of Intelligence and Security, or any employee of the Inspector-General of Intelligence and Security, acting in that capacity:
+    (b) the Controller and Auditor-General, the Deputy Controller and Auditor-General, or any employee or appointed auditor of the Controller and Auditor-General, acting in that capacity:
+    (c) any Ombudsman appointed under the Ombudsmen Act 1975 or any officer or employee of the Chief Ombudsman, acting in that capacity:
+    (d) the Office of the Clerk of the House of Representatives:
+    (e) the Independent Police Conduct Authority
   - **statutory officer** means a person—
     (a) holding or performing the duties of an office established by an enactment; or (b) performing duties expressly conferred on him or her by virtue of his or her office by an enactment.

-### 78B Consent of Attorney-General to proceedings in relation to espionage or wrongful communication, retention, or copying of classified information or official information
+### 78B Consent of Attorney-General to proceedings in relation to certain offences
 (1) No charging document may be filed against any person for—except with the consent of the Attorney-General:provided that a person alleged to have committed any offence mentioned in this subsection may be arrested, or a warrant for his or her arrest may be issued and executed, and any such person may be remanded in custody or on bail, notwithstanding that the consent of the Attorney-General to the filing of a charge for the offence has not been obtained, but no further or other proceedings shall be taken until that consent has been obtained.
-  (a) an offence against section 78, 78AA(1), or 78A(1); or (b) the offence of conspiring to commit an offence against section 78, 78AA(1), or 78A(1); or (c) the offence of attempting to commit an offence against section 78, 78AA(1), or 78A(1),— (2) The Attorney-General may, before deciding whether or not to give his or her consent under subsection (1), make such inquiries as he or she thinks fit.
+  (a) an offence against section 78, 78AAA(1), 78AAA(3), 78AAB(1), 78AAB(3), 78AA(1), or 78A(1); or
+  (b) the offence of conspiring to commit an offence against section 78, 78AAA(1), 78AAA(3), 78AAB(1), 78AAB(3), 78AA(1), or 78A(1); or
+  (c) the offence of attempting to commit an offence against section 78, 78AAA(1), 78AAA(3), 78AAB(1), 78AAB(3), 78AA(1), or 78A(1),—
+(2) The Attorney-General may, before deciding whether or not to give his or her consent under subsection (1), make such inquiries as he or she thinks fit.

 ### 78C Questions of law in relation to espionage or wrongful communication of information